 You can take your dog into nearly every tasting room in the always-hopping Funk Zone.
-Pups are required to be on leash at Kunin Wines, Whitcraft, Lafond and The Valley Project.
-Since food preparation is involved inside, pets are only allowed on the patio at Santa Barbara Wine Collective, representing Babcock Winery, Ca’Del Grevino, Fess Parker, Notary Public and The Paring & The Hilt.
-Leashes are recommended for dogs hanging out at Santa Barbara Winery since they have a cat on the premises.
+Pups are required to be on leash at Kunin Wines, Whitcraft and The Valley Project.
+Since food preparation is involved inside, pets are only allowed on the patio at Margerum Wine Company and the Santa Barbara Wine Collective, representing Babcock Winery, Ca’Del Grevino, Fess Parker, Notary Public and The Paring & The Hilt.
+Leashes are recommended for dogs hanging out at Santa Barbara Winery since it has a cat on the premises.

-Relaxed leash policies are the norm and all dogs are welcome at Oreana Winery, Area 5.1 Winery, Riverbench and DV8 Cellars—hydration stations are also available for thirsty animals.
+Relaxed leash policies are the norm and all dogs are welcome at Area 5.1 Winery and Riverbench—hydration stations are also available for thirsty animals.
 The only requirement from Fox Wine Co. in the Waterline co-op is paws-off the furniture!
 Dogs are welcome inside and outside at Pali Wine Company, who keep a stash of dog treats in the back.
-Be sure to use their dedicated #palipaws Instagram hashtag if you’re documenting your pup’s wine tasting journey—or just peruse it whenever you’re in the need of warm, fuzzy cuteness “awwws.”
+Be sure to use its dedicated #palipaws Instagram hashtag if you’re documenting your pup’s wine tasting journey—or just peruse it whenever you’re in the need of warm, fuzzy cuteness “awwws.”
 The same goes for Municipal Winemakers, who share the social love with #dogsofmuni and also have ample treats and water bowls on deck.

 The Presidio Neighborhood

-Several tasting rooms in the Wineries of The Presidio Neighborhood welcome canine companions on leash.
-Your dog can make friends with Jamie Slone Wines’ official tasting room mascot, Sophie, the owners’ 14-year old Havanese.
-Water bowls and treats are always available at nearby Margerum Wine Company, Au Bon Climat and Grassini Family Vineyards—the latter of which recently opened a new, beautifully remodeled tasting room.
-Cebeda Wines and Silver Wines are the two newest additions to the neighborhood, with its growing concentration of premium boutique winery tasting rooms.
-They both have relaxed policies about leashes—it simply comes down to the dog’s behavior, so if you have a chill pup, they can be untethered.
+Several tasting rooms in the wineries of the Presidio neighborhood welcome canine companions on leash.
+Soak up the sun with your pooch on the patio of Jamie Slone Wines.
+Water bowls and treats are always available at nearby Au Bon Climat and Grassini Family Vineyards.
+Silver Wines has a relaxed policy about leashes—it simply comes down to the dog’s behavior, so if you have a chill pup, they can be untethered.

 Out & About: Waterfront & Downtown

-Over in the Lagoon District, Potek Winery in The Mill complex welcomes dogs on their inviting patio.
+Over in the Lagoon District, Potek Winery in The Mill complex welcomes dogs on its inviting patio.
 Just like Potek, Jaffurs Wine Cellars’ tasting room doubles as the production space so dogs need to stay outside but are absolutely welcome and showered with affection.
 You can bring your pup inside at Carr Vineyards and Winery as long as they are on a leash.
-Plus, they have a comfy new patio space out back where you and Fido can linger as long as you’d like.
+Plus, it has a comfy new patio space out back where you and Fido can linger as long as you’d like.

 If you’re planning to head over the hill to the wine country to see where the grapes are grown, dozens of wineries welcome dogs.
 A few of our favorites include Babcock Winery & Vineyards in Lompoc’s Sta.
 Rita Hills AVA.
 Dogs are required to be on a leash inside the tasting room, and there’s a wide-open grassy space outside that’s perfect for a game of fetch.